ManjunathGlO/Bollywood-Movie-Analysis/README.md

 | `requirements.txt` | Python libraries required to run the project        |
 | `LICENSE`          | Open-source license (MIT recommended)               |
 | `.gitignore`       | Prevents unnecessary files from being uploaded      |

+## 📌 Conclusion
+This project showcases practical data analysis skills by transforming raw movie data into meaningful insights through Python-based analytics and visualizations.
+It is an excellent portfolio project for aspiring Data Analysts.